 Since the 2008 Financial crisis, the charm of the hedge fund industry is said to have waned out a bit.
-This is due to various factors related to interest rate formation, credit spreads, stock market volatility, leverage and government intervention creating various hurdles that reduce opportunities for even the most skillful of fund managers.
+This is due to various factors related to interest rate formation, credit spreadsCredit SpreadsCredit Spread is the yield gap between similar bonds but with different credit quality.
+If a 5-year Treasury bond yields 5% and a 5-year Corporate Bond yields 6.5 percent, the gap over Treasury is 150 basis points (1.5 percent )., stock market volatility, leverage, and government intervention creating various hurdles that reduce opportunities for even the most skillful fund managers.

-- This deterioration in performance can be pinned to the over abundance of investors.
-The hedge fund investors have now become very cautious in their approach and opt to preserve their capital even in the worse of conditions.
+- This deterioration in performance can be pinned to the overabundance of investors.
+The hedge fund investors have now become very cautious in their approach and opt to preserve their capital even in the worst of conditions.

-- As the number of hedge funds has swelled, making it a $3 trillion industry, more investors are participating in the same but the overall performance has shrunk since more hedge fund managers have entered the market, reducing the effect of multiple strategies which were traditionally considered speculative in nature.
+- As the number of hedge funds has swelled, making it a $3 trillion industry, more investors are participating.
+Still, the overall performance has shrunk since more hedge fund managers have entered the market, reducing the effect of multiple strategies that were traditionally considered speculative.

 #5 – Rising Fees & Prime Broker Dynamism